rugk/offline-qr-code/CONTRIBUTING.md

 Due to the fact that we use ES6 modules, [Mocha cannot yet run the tests on the command line](https://github.com/mochajs/mocha/issues/3006) though.

-#### Coding tests
+#### Writing tests

 As for the Mocha tests, we do have [another EsLint config](src/tests/.eslintrc).
-To be able to use them, you have to install the [EsLint mocha plugin](https://github.com/lo1tuma/eslint-plugin-mocha), but if you only adjust the
+To be able to use them, you should install the [EsLint mocha plugin](https://github.com/lo1tuma/eslint-plugin-mocha).

 Here some simple rules:
 * Do not describe tests as "should".
 This is superfluous, as we know that tests may behave correct or not.
 Just use the third-person present tense (e.g. `.it("does something useful")`).
 Describe the working test, not the error, if it fails.